Never Mind the Bollocks, Here's the Sex Pistols: Legacy

 In Christgau's Record Guide: Rock Albums of the Seventies, Village Voice critic Robert Christgau reviewed Never Mind the Bollocks:

 "Get this straight: no matter what the chicmongers want to believe, to call this band dangerous is more than a suave existentialist compliment.
 They mean no good.
 It won't do to pass off Rotten's hatred and disgust as role-playing—the gusto of the performance is too convincing.
 Which is why this is such an impressive record.
 The forbidden ideas from which Rotten makes songs take on undeniable truth value, whether one is sympathetic ('Holidays in the Sun' is a hysterically frightening vision of global economics) or filled with loathing ('Bodies,' an indictment from which Rotten doesn't altogether exclude himself, is effectively anti-abortion, anti-woman, and anti-sex).
 These ideas must be dealt with, and can be expected to affect the way fans think and behave.
 The chief limitation on their power is the music, which can get heavy occasionally, but the only real question is how many American kids might feel the way Rotten does, and where he and they will go next.
 I wonder—but I also worry."

 In 1983, the Bollock Brothers released a track-by track-cover version of the album, called Never Mind the Bollocks 1983.

-In 1985, NME writers voted Never Mind the Bollocks, Here's the Sex Pistols the thirteenth greatest album of all time.
+In 1985, NME writers voted Never Mind the Bollocks, Here's the Sex Pistols the 13th greatest album of all time.
 In 1993, NME writers voted the album the third greatest of all time.
 In 1987, Rolling Stone magazine named it the second best album of the previous 20 years, behind only the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
-The same magazine named it 41st on their list of the five-hundred greatest albums ever in 2003, maintaining the position in its updated 2012 list, but dropped to number 73 in a 2020 revision.
+The same magazine named it 41st on their list of the 500 greatest albums ever in 2003, maintaining the position in its updated 2012 list, but dropped to number 73 in a 2020 revision.
 In an interview during 2002, Rolling Stone journalist Charles M. Young stated: